-The best way for us to get fit at home is for us to stay fit and avoid the flu in the first place.
-With flu season around us it is good to have some reminders as to how best to take care of ourselves.
+The best way to get fit at home is to stay fit and avoid the flu in the first place.
+With flu season around the corner, it is good to have some reminders how the best ways are to take care of yourself.
 Here are 10 practical ways to avoid the flu naturally.

 Most experts believe that the flu virus is spread by droplets from the contagious person.
 It travels through sneezes, coughs, or even talking and breathing.

 To Avoid the Flu Naturally

 The first thing you should keep in mind is to stay away from anyone who is sick.
 Unless you are a caregiver for the sick person, you should try to keep at least 6 feet away, as the droplets from coughs or sneezes can travel 6 feet.

 It is also possible to pick up the virus by contacting a contaminated surface.
 If you touch the surface, and then touch your eyes, nose, or mouth, it is possible to spread the virus to yourself.
 Keep surfaces clean and disinfected.

 Children are the most likely and often the first to get sick.
 Those who are 65 or older are also more susceptible then the general population, as well.

 - It is possible for you to be contagious before you are aware that you have the flu.